nknorg/nconnect/README.md

 ./nConnect -s
 ```

-But most of the times you might want to start nConnect server with a few useful
+But most of the time you might want to start nConnect server with a few useful
 arguments:

 ```shell